seunwase/DataArchive/README.md

   - My data was finally transformed and succesfully loaded into MySQL database.

 ### Example of usability of this data
-We could for instance want to know the country with the highest consumption of solar, this can be done using an order by avg solar consumption descending our newly created viewd.
-(See code file Usability 1 for codes and Data samples or snapshot file: Usability1 for sbapshot of result)
+We could for instance want to know the country with the highest consumption of solar, this can be done using an order by avg solar consumption descending on the newly created view.
+(See code file Usability 1 for codes and Data samples or snapshot file: Usability1 for snapshot of result)
 Secondly, we may want to find out how African countries are harnessing solar energy.
 I used the where clause to narrow the table to Africa and the order by clause to view the average solar consumption of the countries in descending order (see code file: Usability2 for codes and Data samples or snapshot file: Usability2 for snapshots of result).
 ## Outcome
-I succesfully created a table with the country, country code, average hydro consumption and average solar energy consumption for further analysis loaded into MySQL database.
-I discovered China uses the most hydorconsumption.
-My second query of the new table showed that in Africa only South Africa, Egypt and Algeria uses solar energy.
+I succesfully loaded a view with the Country, Country code, Continent,  Population, Currency, Land mass area, Average hydro consumption and Average solar energy consumption into MySQL database.
+I discovered China uses the most hydorconsumption of 347.5TWh.
+My second query of the new view showed that in Africa only South Africa, Egypt and Algeria uses solar energy.
+South Africa consumed 0.4211 while Egypt and Algeria consumed approximately 0.16 and 0.07TWh respectively.

 ## Reflection
 This project guides me through the steps of extracting datasets into MySQL, tranforming them into a desired form using join and groupby, creating a new table of the transformed data and loading it in MySQL database.
 With fewer codes in python I could have achieved the same goal of extraction and transforming before loading it into MySQL but its a matter of requirement.